josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 _"We are flying into the future with Azure, helping our customers more aggressively schedule their travel and optimize their non-travel time."_

-Jack Tradewinds, CIO of AdventureWorks Travel
+Jack Tradewinds, CIO of Margie's Travel